rubencosta13/express-vs-fastify/readme.md

 | All Records | 483 requests in 10.03s [ 103MB read ] | 464 requests in 10.02s [ 99.1 MB read]        |

 > You can now get your own conclusions...
-We won't give any oppinionated conclusion.
+We won't give any opinionated conclusion.

 # Do you think we missed any part / any improment open an issue.